jeremycoder/nuxt-iam/README.md

 ##### Response

 Password is shown as `[hidden]` even though it is one-way hashed using argon 2.
-We just don't display the hash because the has looks quite ugly :P
+We just don't display the hash because the hash looks quite ugly :P

 ```
 "status": "success",